 2. Use of Context Menu to Merge Cells in Table

 Now, we want to enable the merge cells button by the use of the Context Menu.
 After this, the method will be similar to the first method in the second portion.
-The steps of this method are.
+Let’s follow the instructions below to merge cells in the Excel table!

 - First, select the entire data table and right-click on the table.